GiladShapira94/taxi-demo-cli/README.md

 # Build a project:

 #### Using GitHub:
-* For working with secrets for privete repositories you need to define two environment variables, Example:
+* You must define two environment variables to work with secrets for clone private repositories, for example:
 ````
  export git_user=User
 ````